Adaptive Conformal Prediction by Reweighting Nonconformity Score: Motivations

-Our goal is to construct Prediction Intervals (PIs) with valid coverage for the model of interest $\widehat{\mu}$, while adjusting the width of the intervals to help visualize and understand the source of uncertainty of the model $\widehat{\mu}$.
-In fact, the split-CP uses a constant correction term $\mathcal{Q}\big(1-\alpha; \; \widehat{F}_{n+1}(v)\big)$ for all test samples, while we aim to have adaptive correction term that depends on the specific test observation $\Xtest$.
-To achieve this, we propose to directly model the conditional distribution of the nonconformity scores computed on the calibration dataset $\hV_i$ by re-weighting the distribution $\widehat{F}_{n+1}(r)$ in order to favor the residuals $\hV_i$ closer to the residual of $\X_{n+1}$.
+Our goal is to construct Prediction Intervals (PIs) with valid coverage for the model of interest $ \widehat{\mu}$, while adjusting the width of the intervals to help visualize and understand the source of uncertainty of the model $ \widehat{\mu}$.
+In fact, the split-CP uses a constant correction term $ \mathcal{Q}\left(1-\alpha; \; \widehat{F}_{n+1}\right)$ for all test samples, while we aim to have an adaptive correction term that depends on the specific test observation $\Xtest$.
+To achieve this, we propose to directly estimate the conditional distribution of the nonconformity score given $\X_{n+1}$ by re-weighting the distribution $ \widehat{F}_{n+1}(\cdot)$ in order to favor the residuals $\{\hV_i\}_{i \in \mathcal{D}_n}$ closer to the residual of $\X_{n+1}$.
+In Figure \ref{chap7:fig:first_figure}, we show the correction terms of split-CP, our method, and the true error of the model $ \widehat{\mu}$ computed on california house price dataset \citep{california_data}.
+It shows that our corrections are more aligned with the true error of the model.

 We also aim to give PI with stronger coverage guarantee.
 Indeed, in practical applications, what is of interest is the coverage rate on future test points based on a given calibration set.
-However, the marginal coverage in equation \ref{eq:MarginalCoverage} does not address this issue.
+However, the marginal coverage does not address this concern.
 It only bounds the coverage rate on average over all possible sets of calibration and test observations.
-In contrast, training-conditional coverage ensures that with probability $1-\delta$ over the calibration samples $\mathcal{D}_n$, the resulting coverage on future test observation is still above $1 - \alpha$.
+In contrast, the training-conditional coverage ensures that with probability $1-\delta$ over the calibration samples $\mathcal{D}_n$, the resulting coverage on future test observation is still above $1 - \alpha$.
 Formally,